 Scientific text-interpretation.
-I have already pointed out the difference between individually subjective text-interpretation, which is not an appropriate method, and scientific interpretation, by which Principle interprets itself through and as the system of divine ideas which is inherent in Principle itself.
+I have already pointed out the difference between individually subjective text-interpretation, which is not an appropriate method, and scientific interpretation, by which Principle interprets itself through and as the system of divine ideas that is inherent in Principle itself.
 I want to add one other point.
 It is not an easy one to explain, but I will try to do it as simply as possible.

 We are used to reading a text from left to right, from the top line downward.
 We read horizontally, in a one-dimensional order, or linear flow.
 Our whole thinking is trained to reason in a linear way from one concept to the next.
 It is like a melody sung by a single voice.
 If I sing, I can only sing one part.
 But I think we agree that this melody played by an orchestra of many instruments is something much bigger.
 All the instrumental parts are played together, but so coordinated that one definite melody can none the less be recognized.
 So the overall theme still runs linearly.
 But what does the score, the text of the notes, look like?
 The score which the conductor reads shows the linear or horizontal flow of the notes for all the parts.
 But, in addition to this, he has to read vertically at the same time.
-So a musical score has to be read at one and the same time, both horizontally and vertically - that is to say, symphonically.
+So a musical score has to be read both horizontally and vertically at the same time-that is to say, symphonically.

-The textbook is written more like a score than a book.
+The Textbook is written more like a score than a book.
 Why?
 We have seen that we have various categories of metaphysics and, as they are spiritual, they all blend.
 These categories are not in watertight compartments but reflect one another infinitely, just as in music the category of tones blends with a second category, that of rhythm.
 However, they do not blend at random, but in a manner specifically adapted to the theme.
 If various categories blend at the same time, how can they be written, so that they can be read simultaneously?
 In music a score can do that.
 But a book?
-Theoretically one could write it like a score, but the reader would not understand it.
-So Mary Baker Eddy had to make a compromise between a score and the usual type of book by interwining the categories into a consecutive text.
-Thus we have in the textbook a multi-dimensional theme written out in a one-dimensional, linear text, and it is then up to the student to filter out of a passage which part belongs to one category and which parts to other categories.
-So the textbook presents its subject as a multi-dimensional theme in a symphonically linear way.
+Theoretically, one could write it like a score, but the reader would not understand it.
+So Mary Baker Eddy had to make a compromise between a score and the usual type of book by intertwining the categories into a one-dimensional, linear text, and it is then up to the student to filter out of a passage which part belongs to one category and which parts to other categories.
+So the Textbook presents its subject as a multi-dimensional theme in a symphonically linear way.
 It is like one big symphony for many instruments, with one broad theme running through it as one big differentiated whole with an inner balanced consistency or harmony.